 Sponsors and Supporters

-Thank you to Addgene's sponsors, whose generous donations have facilitated new initiatives at Addgene and supported our mission to serve the scientific community.
+Thank you to Addgene's sponsors, whose generous funding and donations have facilitated new initiatives at Addgene and supported our mission to serve the scientific community.

 Addgene is extremely grateful to the Hirsh Family for their generous donation of a DNA sequencer, enabling us to improve quality control for repository materials which benefits the entire scientific community.
 Learn more from the press release.